What is a Chin Enhancement?

 Recovery for a chin enhancement?

 Some bruising and swelling may occur after chin enhancement, and you may experience some difficulty with facial movements like talking and smiling.
 Restrictions may need to be placed on your diet.
-Discomfort can occur during the first few days, but Dr. Solomon will prescribe medication that can help control this.
+Discomfort can occur during the first few days.
+Dr. Solomon recommends using over-the-counter pain relievers such as Tylenol, Aleve, or Advil to help control pain.
 Most patients find that they are well enough to return to work about one week after their chin enhancement procedure.
 Chin enhancement procedures using fat transplantation or filler injections are typically less invasive and involve minimal recovery.

 How Long Do Chin Implants Last?